Prevention and Preparedness During COVID-19 Outbreak

 The answer is YES.

 The COVID-19 outbreak has many people concerned about their own health and safety, or that of their family.
-As a new virus without a vaccine at this time, a lot of people worry that there’s little they can do to protect themselves.
+As a new virus without a vaccine for almost a year, a lot of people were worried from the beginning that there’s little they can do to protect themselves.

 But that’s not really true.
-The good news is that many of the same things you would do to protect yourself in other outbreaks, like flu season, can also go a long way toward reducing your risk during the COVID-19 outbreak:
+The good news is that many of the same things you would do to protect yourself in other outbreaks, like flu season, can also go a long way toward reducing your risk during the COVID-19 outbreak.
+And now that we have several vaccines against COVID-19, you have an important tool to guard against COVID-19.

 - Wearing a mask that covers your nose and mouth when out in public